dogweather/yahboom-raspi-cooling-fan/README.md

 yahboom-raspi-cooling-fan
 =========================

-Crowd-Sourced code for the Yahboom Raspberry Pi Cooling HAT with Intelligent Temperature Control.
+Crowd-Sourced code for the "Yahboom Raspberry Pi Cooling HAT with Intelligent Temperature Control".